Marketing

 Best practices

-Most organizers have one Facebook Pixel, one GA property, and one GTM container.
+One code per integration type — Most organizers have one Facebook Pixel, one GA property, and one GTM container.
 Create them once, reuse across events.

-If you're not running paid ads for an event, you probably don't need tracking codes on it.
-Focus on events where you're spending money on marketing.
+Only track events with paid ads — If you're not running paid ads for an event, you probably don't need tracking codes on it.

-After assigning codes, use Facebook Pixel Helper or Google Tag Assistant browser extensions to verify they're firing correctly.
+Test your tracking — After assigning codes, use Facebook Pixel Helper or Google Tag Assistant browser extensions to verify they're firing correctly.

 Tracking codes are connected per event, not to your entire website.
 Go to Events → Select event → Edit → Tracking IDs to assign your codes.